One Size Doesn’t Fit All: The Most Effective Types of Branding Strategies for Your Business

 When it comes to branding, there are different types of strategies that a company can use.
 The focus of a corporate brand is the image you build.
 It’s important to set yourself apart from other brands and companies to be successful.
 You want customers to see you as the best option for them.
 Positioning describes how a company stands in relation to other brands and companies to set itself apart from competitors.

 There are two types of branding: corporate branding and product branding.
 Corporate brands are built on a reputation that can change depending on the company’s goals- for example, H&M might choose to charge less than Levi’s jeans because they’re not seen as durable or fashionable enough by some consumers.
-A corporate branding has three main elements: user persona, target audience, and branding strategies, examples of which include your logo, website graphic design, font choice, color palette, etcetera.
-When creating these aspects of your brand, it’s important to remember what emotions you want your customer base associated with your product or service- for instance, and green brands must champion the planet and commit to community efforts to be successful.
+Corporate branding has three main elements: user persona, target audience, and branding strategies, examples of which include your logo, website graphic design, font choice, color palette, etcetera.
+When creating these aspects of your brand, it’s important to remember what emotions you want your customer base to associate with your product or service- for instance, and green brands must champion the planet and commit to community efforts to be successful.

 A platform is where customers learn about a company and its products.
 It’s important to ensure that all of this platform’s information is accurate and up-to-date.
 Having a blog is one way to create a platform, and companies often use it to share their latest news, updates, and announcements with customers.
 Additionally, many brands will have a social media presence to stay connected with their audience.